 How important is the video?
 Will my entry be less appealing if I don’t provide a video testimonial?

 There is great value added by designers when they storytell, talk to clients, make pitches and/or argue for the validity of their work.
 So essentially, the video is a great option to keep in mind.
 It doesn’t necessarily have to be a full on edited video; it could low-production and brutally frank.
 Just have fun with it.
 If you choose not to include a video, this will not jeopardize your project.
 Again, we trust our jury to judge work on its merit and not on its bells and whistles.

 Will these videos be published, or are they solely for the jury to watch?

 Winners, Runners Up and Notables will have their videos published as a compelling part of their entry.
 You don’t need to worry though; if it’s good enough to help you win, it’s probably something you’re going to want to share.
-See the Video Making Tips section to see examples of how low-tech, fun and illuminating they can be.

 Will you edit my video at all?

 No. But if your video starts with “Hi, my name is James Dyson” and ends with a company logo and URL, it will not be admissible.
 Let’s ease into this transparency business.
 (James, please don’t let this discourage you.
 We want to see your stuff!)